-Comic book lovers and literary critics alike took notice back in 1986 when the groundbreaking graphic novel Mouse was published.
+Comic book lovers and literary critics alike took notice back in 1986 when the groundbreaking graphic novel Maus was published.
 Since then, the market for graphic novels has grown.
-Writer David Lipsky has a review of the latest installment of Brian K. Vaughn's series Y: The Last Man.
+Writer David Lipsky has a review of the latest installment of Brian K. Vaughan's series, Y: The Last Man.

 DAVID LIPSKY reporting:

-The year's best movie is a comic book, Brian K. Vaughn's Y: The Last Man, which just bursts with cool effects, exotic ports of call, stunning reversals, rousing characters and cracked dialog, qualities you pray for in the movie line.
-Why is a graphic novel a term that's allowed comics to take their place among video games and pop music as hobbies people now track with them into adulthood?
+The year's best movie is a comic book, Brian K. Vaughan's, Y: The Last Man, which just bursts with cool effects, exotic ports of call, stunning reversals, rousing characters and crack dialogue, qualities you pray for in the movie line.
+Y is a graphic nove--a term that's allowed comics to take their place among video games and pop music as hobbies people now track with them into adulthood.
 It's no easy thing to march into Borders and ask for the comic section.
 But I'm real good at asking for novels.

 I gave it to a friend.
 He called at 9:05 the next morning with two questions.
-Why isn't this movie?
+Why isn't this a movie?
 And when can he borrow the next book?
 Yorick Brown, Y, is the earth's last man.
-A non-chauvinistic plague has carried off every other guy and the resulting world is no dating paradise for Yorick.
-As bearer of the planet's last working chromosomes, he's a weapon of mass population and he's being sought by every government hoping to reforest itself.
+A nonchauvinistic plague has carried off every other guy and the resulting world is no dating paradise for Yorick.
+As bearer of the planet's last working chromosomes, he's a weapon of mass population, and he's being sought by every government hoping to reforest itself.

 SIEGEL: Our reviewer, David Lipsky, is the author of Absolutely American: Four Years at West Point.
 He lives in New York.